top of page

 From its humble beginnings in a London basement, Lewis & Wood has remained dedicated to sourcing and producing materials within the UK.
 Unlike many mainstream brands that churn out numerous new designs each year, they take a more selective approach—introducing only a handful of carefully curated patterns.
 Their philosophy is simple yet profound: produce only what they love.

-On a cold February morning, I had the privilege of visiting their workshop in Stroud, where some of the last remaining mills in the UK continue to produce high-quality linen and cotton.
+On a cold February morning, I had the privilege of visiting their workshop in Stroud.
 Walking through the space, the sense of craftsmanship and dedication was palpable.
 Here, textile production isn't just about making fabric—it’s about preserving a tradition that values artistry over excess.

 The Power of Selective Design